Alain Guiraudie

 Alain Guiraudie ([giʁodi]; born 15 July 1964) is a French film director and screenwriter.
-He has directed ten mostly LGBT-related films since 1990.
+He is most known for his gay erotic thriller Stranger by the Lake (2013), and has directed mostly LGBT-related films since the 1990s.

+Career

+His 2013 film Stranger by the Lake was screened in the Un Certain Regard section at the 2013 Cannes Film Festival where he won the award for Best Director.

+In 2014, he won the Prix Sade for his novel Now the Night Begins (Ici commence la nuit).

+Personal life

+Guiraudie has named Georges Bataille as an important influence.
 He is openly gay.

-Work

-Guiraudie has named Georges Bataille as an important influence.
-His 2013 film Stranger by the Lake was screened in the Un Certain Regard section at the 2013 Cannes Film Festival where he won the award for Best Director.

-In 2014 he won the Prix Sade for his novel Now the Night Begins (Ici commence la nuit).